splunk/public-o11y-docs/infrastructure/sys-limits.rst

      - 60 times your MTS per minute limit

    * - :ref:`mts-creations-burst-per-minute-limit`
-     - 10 times your MTS per minute limit, with a maximum of 20 minutes worth of burst capacity in an hour.
+     - 10 times your MTS per minute limit, with a maximum of 20 minutes worth of bursting capacity in an hour.

    * - :ref:`maximum-number-of-api-calls-per-minute`
      - 100,000